Our readers have power – purchasing power.

 The Cattleman covers all aspects of the beef industry in Texas, Oklahoma and the Southwest.
 In the most recent readership survey, subscribers said they were most interested in the following topics in this order: range/pasture, property rights, animal health, water, new innovations and marketing.

 Our feature stories are generally more in-depth than other livestock publications.
 Word counts average between 1,500 to 2,000.
 We ask all writers to send their drafts to all sources to verify the accuracy of any quotes before sending the final copy into the office.
 The Cattleman uses AP style for punctuation and grammar, with a few exceptions.

 Manuscripts should be e-mailed to Ellen H. Brisendine and sent as an attachment.
 Microsoft Word is the preferred format.
 The deadline is the first of the month, 60 days prior to the issue.
-Photographs or illustrations are desired; color, black and white, print and slides are all welcome.
+Photographs or illustrations are desired; All photo files must be a minimum of 300dpi.
+All line art files must be a minimum of 600dpi.
 All people in the photos should be clearly identified.

 Send queries to:

 1301 W. Seventh St.